 Adrian Orr is the Governor of the Reserve Bank of New Zealand.
-He was appointed in March 2018.
+He was first appointed in March 2018 and has been reappointed for a second 5-year term effective from March 2023.
 This page lists his career summary and achievements.

 Adrian is New Zealand born and bred, and primarily of Cook Island and Irish descent.
 He is married to Sue, a novelist, and they have three adult children.

 Adrian is a 1983 undergraduate of the University of Waikato (New Zealand) and a 1985 Masters graduate (with Distinction) from the University of Leicester (England).

 Following his Masters, Adrian remained in the United Kingdom for three years working as a Research Associate and tutor at the City University Business School, in London.

 Adrian returned to New Zealand in 1988 to take up the position of Research Economist at the New Zealand Institute of Economic Research before joining the Economics team at the National Bank of New Zealand the following year.

 In 1992, Adrian moved to France to work as an economist at the Organisation for Economic Cooperation and Development (OECD).
 After holding this role for three years, Adrian returned to New Zealand and worked for a short time as a Chief Analyst at The Treasury, before returning to the National Bank as Chief Economist.

 Adrian was appointed Chief Manager of the economics team at the Reserve Bank of New Zealand in 1997, providing core economic and policy advice to the Governor.